samus-io/tablab-steps/steps/xpRowSHur6jCCl3VoDiZIkl0A7yeP5RCFWG/en/README.md

 * Certain `Web Application Firewalls (WAFs)` incorporate specialized file malware detection features in their file upload protection or content scanning modules that could be leveraged to satisfy the file content validation requirements.
 * This feature's implementation typically demands a close integration between the WAF and the web application, as the firewall must be aware of all endpoint calls handling file uploads, along with the HTTP request parameters and the encoding selected by the client for transmission.
-* Cloud-based WAFs, as opposed to physical WAFs, are more likely to provide this feature while offering a much simpler setup for implementation.
+* Cloud-based WAFs, as opposed to on-premises appliance-based WAFs, are more likely to provide this feature while offering a much simpler setup for implementation.